vikas3045/vikas3045.github.io/_posts/2023-10-25-how-to-solve-sliding-window-problems.md

 def maxProfit(prices: List[int]) -> int:
 	buy, maxProfit = 0, 0
 	for sell in range(len(prices)):
-		# expand
+		# Expand
 		# no action needed - we are just expanding our observed window
+    # by one potential selling price at a time

-		# shrink
+		# Shrink
 		if prices[sell] < prices[buy]:
 			buy = sell

-		# record candidate result and compare it against best we got so far
+		# Record candidate result and compare it against best we got so far
 		maxProfit = max(maxProfit, prices[sell]-prices[buy])

 return maxProfit